 Mix together all the ingredients except the oil and place in the fridge for at least a couple of hours, or overnight, to develop the flavours and allow the mix to firm up.

-Divide the mixture into four equal portions and form it round four wooden skewers (it tends to fall off metal skewers) to create an even sausage shape.
+Soak four wooden skewers in water so they don’t burn (it tends to fall off metal ones), divide the mixture into four equal portions and form it round the skewers to create an even sausage shape.
 Try to squash it on as firmly as possible.

 Brush liberally with oil, otherwise they’ll stick, and barbecue or grill for about 10 minutes, turning carefully, until the kebabs are browned all over.